 Hinton acknowledges that pain, tragedy, and injustice happen to us all.
 He says, “I’d like to believe it’s what you choose to do after such an experience that matters the most – that truly changes your life forever.”

 The kind of pain that we experience may not be as cataclysmic as Hinton’s, but that doesn’t diminish its importance and significance to our unique journey.
 According to Ainslie Macleod, author of The Instruction – Living the Life Your Soul Intended, our souls choose specific ‘investigations’ that will enhance our individual evolution and growth.

-Macleod says that investigations are the soul’s way of developing self-empowerment.
+Macleod says that investigations are the soul’s way of developing self-empowerment and turning pain into purpose.
 He says, “investigations can turn even the most unpleasant experience into an opportunity for growth.
 Once the self-empowerment kicks in, the investigation is turned on its head.
 It will then become all about healing the damage.”

 Being aware that whatever you’re going through is part of your soul’s learning plan can help put things into perspective.
 Whether it’s heartbreak, betrayal, failure, unfairness, loss, or physical pain, every one of those experiences has within it a kernel of wisdom and insight.

 While self-reflection is an essential part of turning pain into purpose, it isn’t enough on its own.
 No amount of therapy, spiritual practice, and affirmation can fully release you from the grips of a painful experience.